 \subsection{Comparison of the \emph{LTB} analysis with the actual universe}

-} The \emph{LTB} model for matter and cosmological constant universes, will now be compared with observational data to fit the model that best describe our actual universe, even though in the following, the function $K(r)$ will remain a free function of spatial coordinate $r$.\\ The matching though will be roughly obtained in the flat \emph{FRW} limit, a more accurate comparison will not be subject of this paper as a complete match require observational data of the inhomogeneities of our universe, to define the best form for $K(r)$.\\ A detailed discussion on how to rigorously fit an \emph{LTB} model to observational data, may be found in extern paper such as \cite{LTBmtch1},\cite{LTBmtch2} and \cite{LTBmtch3}.\\ By now, observation suggest that our universe is composed for $\approx 30\%$ by matter, and for the remaining $\approx 70\%$ by \emph{D.E}/\emph{cosmological constant} \cite{Unicontent}.\\ For first so, the model in the limit $t \rightarrow t_{0}$, where $t_{0}$ represent present stage time, must return the same density composition.\\ To impose such thing equation \ref{eq:equation5.10} will be taken into account, in particular, it may be observed from figure \ref{fig:figura5.1} and \ref{fig:figura5.2} that the perturbation scale factor $b(t)$ appears to be averagely less than $1\%$ of the background scale factor $a_{0}(t)$.\\ Consequently, we may approximate equation \ref{eq:equation5.1} to the form : \\
+The \emph{LTB} model for matter and cosmological constant universes will now be compared with observational data to fit the model that best describe our actual universe, even though in the following, the function $K(r)$ will remain a free function of spatial coordinate $r$.
+Although the matching will be roughly obtained in the flat \emph{FRW} limit, a more accurate comparison will not be subject of this paper as a complete match requires observational data of the inhomogeneities of our universe, to define the best form for $K(r)$.
+A detailed discussion on how to rigorously fit an \emph{LTB} model to observational data, may be found in external papers such as \cite{Redlich:2014gga},\cite{McClure:2007hy} and \cite{Celerier:2012sj}.

+By now, observations suggest that our universe is composed of $\approx 30\%$ matter, and for the remaining $\approx 70\%$, by \emph{D.E}/\emph{cosmological constant} \cite{Tegmark:2003ud}.
+At first, the model in the limit $t \rightarrow t_{0}$, where $t_{0}$ represents present stage time, must return the same density composition.
+To impose such a thing, eq. \eqref{eq:equation5.10} will be taken into account, in particular, it might be observed from figure \ref{fig:figura5.1} and \ref{fig:figura5.2} that the perturbation scale factor $b(t)$ appears to be in first approximation negligible in respect to the background scale factor $a_{0}(t)$.
+Consequently, we may approximate eq. \eqref{eq:equation5.1} to the form :